Some advice for students. Updated for 2025.

 Doing things faster.

-Meaning, if you set aside an hour to do a specific homework, you might end up spending the whole hour.
+Meaning, if you set aside an hour to do some homework, you might end up spending the whole hour.

-But if you allocated yourself 30 minutes (kinda like a speedrun-sorta-thing), you might actually complete far more than you expected with reasonable accuracy.
+But if you allocated yourself 20 minutes (as if you were doing a speedrun), you might complete far more than you expected with higher accuracy than you’d think.

 Try doing it faster.
-(And always check your work.)
+(And check your work.)

 You will get faster at doing things.